UKCloud/documentation/articles/vmware/vmw-sco.md

 - The control and management of access and responsibilities for end users including appropriate connectivity, security and accreditation if required.

-- If access is required over government secure networks (N3/HSCN, Janet, RLI or PSN), the customer is responsible for adhering to the relevant Code of Connection (CoCo) and for providing evidence of their CoCo to UKCloud upon request.
+- If access is required over government secure networks (HSCN, Janet, RLI or PSN), the customer is responsible for adhering to the relevant Code of Connection (CoCo) and for providing evidence of their CoCo to UKCloud upon request.
 UKCloud is unable to provide access to secure networks where such evidence has not been provided by the customer.

 - Management and administration of layers above the hypervisor (OS patching, application performance monitoring, user administration).